cogent3/cogent3/doc/cookbook/loading_sequences.rst

 Specifying the sequence molecular type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Simple case of loading a ``list`` of aligned amino acid sequences in FASTA format, with and without molecule type specification.
-When the ``MolType`` is not specified it defaults to ASCII.
+When the ``MolType`` is not specified it defaults to BYTES.

 .. doctest::